Causal Discovery in the Presence of Missing Data: Experiments

 \section{Experiments}

-We evaluate our method, MVPC, on both synthetic and real-world datasets.
-We first show experimental results on synthetic data (Section \ref{sec:synthetic}) and the behavior of our method in a situation with ground truth.
-After that, we apply our method to two healthcare datasets where data entries are significantly missing.
-The first is from the Cognition and aging USA (CogUSA) study \citep{mcardle2015cognition} (Section \ref{sec:CogUSA}), and the second is about Achilles Tendon Rupture (ATR) rehabilitation research study \citep{praxitelous2017microcirculation, domeij2016ageing}.
+We evaluate our method, MVPC, on synthetic data, simulated neuropathic pain diagnosis records, and real-world datasets.
+We first show experimental results on synthetic data (Section \ref{sec:synthetic}).
+We then apply the neuropathic pain diagnosis simulator to generating data in the presence of MNAR to compare different methods (Section \ref{sec:exp_sim}).
+Finally, we apply our method to two healthcare datasets where data entries are significantly missing.
+The first (Section \ref{sec:CogUSA}) is from the Cognition and aging USA (CogUSA) study \citep{mcardle2015cognition}, and the second (Section \ref{sec:atr}) is about Achilles Tendon Rupture (ATR) rehabilitation research study \citep{praxitelous2017microcirculation, domeij2016ageing}.
 MVPC demonstrates superior performance compared to multiple baseline methods.